TehShrike/joshduff.com/content/2016-07-writing-sql.md

 This convention does make it easier to add joins to existing queries.
 However, in my mind the primary advantage is the improved readability.

-## Uppercase everything but identifiers
+## Uppercase everything except identifiers

 Sadly, I haven't yet worked with a code editor that applied SQL syntax highlighting inside of static strings.